The UAE is aiming for Mars, with a programme to catalyse high-tech innovation, inspire youth, and diversify the nation’s economy.

 “The average age of the team members of the EMM is 27,” she explains.
 “It is a message of trust in the capabilities of youth to drive positive change in the region.
 This is a scientific mission meant to create opportunity for scientists in the UAE and inspire students to contribute to the development of various fields utilizing science and technology as their tools.”

-This story originally appeared in Nature Middle East
+This was first published by Nature Middle East